ARBOR PARENT PORTAL

 To become a qualified teacher, you have to take training placements in two schools.
 Trainees will train in at least two schools – and will usually spend time in other schools too.

-As part of our School Direct programme, we try to ensure that our associate teachers train in a contrasting school from their home school, for their alternative placements.
+As part of our School Led ITT Pathway, we try to ensure that our associate teachers train in a contrasting school from their home school, for their alternative placements.

 Is there academic or theoretical training?
 Will I get a PGCE?